DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Experiments

 We have also evaluated the performance of DeepCoT on larger models.
 The sequential nature of text data opens the possibility of applying sliding window-based stream processing.
 Such an approach can be applicable to problems such as characters being written from a keyboard \cite{Pavlopoulos20ClinicalKeyboard} or text data sent through a network.
 These inputs can become very large, making them suitable for Continual Inference processing.

 To the best of our knowledge, no prior works have used encoder-only models to solve text tasks for stream processing scenarios.
 Previous works such as BERT \cite{Devlin19BERT} uses a full attention input, limiting the sequence length to a given maximum to avoid disproportionally high computation costs.
-By applying a Continual Inference, we can obtain significant reductions in the computational cost.
+By applying a Continual Inference, we can obtain significant computational cost reductions.

 We perform our evaluations on the GLUE \cite{Wang19GLUE} benchmark.
 We use seven different tasks suitable for encoder-only models, such as single-sentence classification, pair sentence similarity computation, and semantic analysis tasks.
 We evaluate each task using three different window sizes, \ie equal to $\times 0.5$, $\times 1$, and $\times 2$ the average sequence length in the validation set.
 The specific window sizes can be seen in \cref{tab:GLUE_complete}.
-The process used for adapting the dataset to a Continual Inference setting and evaluating the efficacy of the different models both during fine-tuning and evaluation time can be found in \cref*{sc:text_finetuning} of the supplementary material.
+The process used for adapting the dataset to a Continual Inference setting and evaluating the efficacy of the different models both during fine-tuning and evaluation time can be found in \cref{sc:text_finetuning} of the supplementary material.
 Training of all models was conducted on RTX 6000 Ada NVIDIA GPUs due to the high memory cost required during training, while the running evaluations were conducted on a RTX 2080 Ti NVIDIA GPU.

 We adapt the Roformer model \cite{Su24Roformer} for the design of our proposed \textbf{DeepCoT Roformer}.
 The Roformer uses a BERT-like architecture \cite{Devlin19BERT} with 12 Transformer layers and Rotary Position Embedding (RoPE).
 Rotation-based embeddings are circular by definition, making them compatible with Transformers in Continual Inference scenarios \cite{Hedegaard23cont_trans}.
 We also evaluate the performance of the models using the SOFT activation function \cite{Lu21SOFT} both for the Roformer \cite{Su24Roformer}and the DeepCoT Roformer, following the mathematical analysis presented in \cref{sc:math_DeepCoT}.
 As such, we also replace all the Layer Normalization layers in the Transformers \cite{Ba16Layer_Normalization} with ReZero layers \cite{Bachlechner21ReZero} with a constant multiplicative factor $\alpha = 1/l$, where $l=12$ is the number of layers.
 These changes align the models with our mathematical analysis.
 All of the Roformer-based models in our text experiments use the original Roformer pretrained weights as the starting point for fine-tuning.